 They following is my current employment followed by various areas employment undertaken throughout my university education ranging from areas of computer and engineering professions to areas of service and telecommunication professions.

 Technical and Engineering Employment.

-I have also been actively encouraging Entrotec to engage with the local academic community as a local STEM employer and continue some of the work I have previously accomplished in STEM outreach with GCU.
-I have subsequently managed to allow Entrotec to successfully participate in the West Lothian Stem Olympics and various STEM fairs across West Lothian.
+I was also been actively encouraging Entrotec to engage with the local academic community as a local STEM employer and continue some of the work I have previously accomplished in STEM outreach with GCU.
+I subsequently managed to allow Entrotec to successfully participate in the West Lothian Stem Olympics and various STEM fairs across West Lothian.

 2015 – Summer 2016, September 2016 – October 2017, GCU Student Mentor for Robotics & STEM Subjects.

 I previously assisted Glasgow Caledonian University as part of their drive to encourage children and young adults to consider studying and eventually working within Science, Technology, Engineering and Maths.
 I had been volunteering with the School of Engineering and Built Environment for years as a Stem ambassador running robotics workshops for children from the ages of 8-16.
 This eventually expanded into a full mentoring role with my Stem ambassadorship being combined with further areas of education including; helping secondary school children prepare for choosing their subject all the way up to helping them achieve a place at higher education.
 My background in engineering proved to be invaluable due to interest shown from pupils wanting to get a taste of programming, robotics and electronics.
 My work at that time eventually allowed me to work with Smart STEMS, Routes for All, Glasgow Science Fair and School Connect.
 The flicker of encouragement from the kids who did my workshops was fantastic and seeing their new found confidence in STEM after my weeks of mentoring when seeing them initially dejected, was a highlight of my career.